 The exemption in CA 2006 s402 and s405(2) has been taken as the subsidiary is not material to the financial statements.
 The Company has elected not to produce consolidated financial statements.
 The subsidiary disclosed in note 25 is dormant, having not traded since incorporation.

-In accordance with IFRS 4, Insurance Contracts, the Company has applied existing accounting practices for insurance contracts, modified as appropriate to comply with IAS in conformity with the requirements of the Companies Act 2006.
+In accordance with IFRS 4, Insurance Contracts, the Company has applied existing accounting practices for insurance contracts, modified as appropriate to comply with UK-adopted IAS.

 New and revised standards